-We must ensure that you get timely access to your covered services and Part D drugs and arrange for your covered services (the "How to Obtain Services" section explains more about this).
+We must ensure that you get timely access to your covered services and Part D drugs

+As a Member of our plan, you have the right to choose a primary care provider (PCP) in our network to provide and arrange for your covered services (the "How to Obtain Services" section explains more about this).
 Call our Member Service Contact Center to learn which doctors are accepting new patients.
 You also have the right to go to a women's health specialist (such as a gynecologist), a mental health services provider, and an optometrist without a referral, as well as other providers described in the "How to Obtain Services" section.